eseljan/DSCI-140/README.md

 | Fri | Dec 4  | HW9 due                                            | |
 | Wed | Dec 9  | Final Project due                                  | |
 | Wed | Dec 16 | Final Exam, 1:00 PM                                | |

-**Notes on the Monday Reading column:**
-- Full six-question breakdowns for each of these (plus 13 more not currently scheduled) live in the instructor guide — see [Course Materials](https://drive.google.com/drive/folders/1KAB0hj3UfqPetbcWQxHviPkAok8rbXpK?usp=drive_link).
-- PDF backups of every scheduled reading are archived locally in case a link goes dead — which already happened once with the Bronner piece (FiveThirtyEight folded into ABC News; original URL now redirects).
-- **RFK/Igielnik has no confirmed URL yet** — needs the actual NYT link before distributing to students.
-- Dec 7 (Full Project Rough Draft) no longer appears on this table — if that deadline still exists, it's now the one open Monday not carrying a reading.